lenesk/sokolova.dk/danish-word-stress-rules.md

 * If there are no long vowels in the word, the last syllable with a short full vowel followed by a consonant will take the stress.
 Like in *stakit* [sdaˈkid].

 * Borrowings from French have stress on the last syllable.
 Like in *arrangement* [ɑɑŋɕəˈmɑŋ].

-  * Prefixes, such as be-, ge-, er-, for-, are usually unstressed, like in *betænksom, erfaring, gevaldig, gevinst, forbygge*.
-Some of them, such as u-, und-, mis-, van- can be either stressed or not.
-E.g. in *uheld*, the first vowel is stess, while in the related adjective *uhelidg*, the prefix 'u-' is unstressed.
+* Prefixes, such as *be-, ge-, er-, for-*, are usually unstressed, like in *betænksom, erfaring, gevaldig, gevinst, forbygge*.
+Some of them, such as *u-, und-, mis-, van-* can be either stressed or not.
+E.g. in *uheld*, the first vowel is stess, while in the related adjective *uhelidg*, the prefix *'u-'* is unstressed.

 Above, I mentioned rules about primary stress.
 The secondary stress generally (like a weaker stress echo) is more typical of compounds in Danish, i.e. words formed by adding several stems/words together.
 The general rule about the assignment of the secondary stress in compound words is that the first stem of the compound carries the main stress on that syllable, which carries the main stress in an isolated pronunciation of the stem.
 The secondary stress is assigned to the last stem of the compound on that syllable, which carries the main stress in an isolated pronunciation of this stem, as for instance, *ˈengelskˌlærer*, *morgenˌmenneske*.
 However, there are numerous exceptions to this rule.